nepx/halfix/compatibility.md

 I have not tried versions besides 16.04.

+### Alpine Linux

+Boots on native and browser, although it takes a while.

 ## ReactOS
 Works fine, from the LiveCD.
 VGA emulation is funky, though.
 Icons don't render when booted with VGA.
 However, they do render fine when VESA is enabled.